 Restrooms & Water Fountains

-Restrooms are located on the Museum’s first floor.
+Restrooms are located on the Museum’s 1st floor.
 Each restroom has a baby-changing station.
 Water fountains are near the restrooms.

-Visitors can connect to IllinoisNet, IllinoisNet_Guest, or IllinoisNet_Start, the primary wireless networks on campus.
-Technology Services has more information about connecting to Wi-Fi.
+Visitors can connect to IllinoisNet, IllinoisNet_Guest, or Eduroam, the primary wireless networks on campus.
+Technology Services has more information about connecting to Wi-Fi (external link).

 Food and beverages are not allowed in the Museum, but there are over a dozen restaurants within a block or two of the Museum.
 Ask at the information desk if you need help deciding!

 All public areas are accessible to visitors in wheelchairs or strollers, though seating is limited in the Knight Auditorium.
 A complimentary wheelchair is available on a first-come, first-served basis.
 Assisted listening devices are available in the Knight Auditorium.
 With advance notice, arrangements can be made for sign language tours, and touchable objects can be loaned from the Educational Resource Center.
 Parking spaces for visitors with handicapped parking permits are available in the small lot next to the Museum building.
 The University also maintains ADA floor plans of the building (external link).

 For the safety of all visitors and the protection of our collections, we ask that you observe our visitor guidelines:

 - Remember that food, drink, and chewing gum are not permitted.